1. CREDIT CARD DEBT

 • Divorce

-Workout plans can help you reset and pay your balance down over time.
-However, if you violate the terms of your new agreement, the issuer may cancel it.
-In that case, your credit card’s regular terms including penalty interest and late fees may return.
+A workout agreement could help you reset and pay your balance down over time.
+However, if you violate the terms of your new agreement, the issuer may cancel the plan.
+In that case, your credit card’s regular terms including penalty interest and late fees may kick back in.

 Forbearance

-A forbearance is temporary relief from your monthly payment.
-If you expect your financial problems to be short-lived – for instance, you lost a job but expect to find another one soon – a forbearance may be all you need to get back on track.
+A credit card forbearance is a temporary payment pause (generally less than 12 months).
+If you expect your financial problems to be short-lived—for instance, you lost a job but expect to find another one soon—a forbearance may be all you need to get back on track.
+Forbearance doesn't generally damage your credit score if you request it and get approved before you start missing payments.

 Lump-sum settlement

-Lump-sum debt settlement means negotiating a single amount as full and final payment for your entire balance.
-It’s a serious solution for long-term or permanent financial problems but may be preferable to bankruptcy.
+Lump-sum debt settlement means negotiating a single reduced payment as full and final payment on the debt.
+The creditor accepts the lesser amount and forgives the rest of your debt.
+Debt settlement is a serious solution for long-term or permanent financial problems.

 To pull off a lump-sum settlement, you’ll need to come up with money to offer your creditor(s).
 There are a few possible ways to make this happen: